marmelab/react-admin/Validation.md

 - using the `resolver` prop at the Form level (validation by schema)
 - using the return value from the server (server-side validation)

+You can’t use both form level validation and input level validation - this is a `react-hook-form` limitation.

 ## Global Validation

 The value of the form `validate` prop must be a function taking the record as input, and returning an object with error messages indexed by field.
 For instance: